Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Add string value to license key

-A top-level string value is defined for the license key in the [project] table, which is specified to be a valid SPDX license expression, as defined previously.
+license key in the [project] table is defined to contain a top-level string value.
+It is a valid SPDX license expression as defined in this PEP.
 Its value maps to the License-Expression field in the core metadata.

-Build tools SHOULD validate the expression as described in the Add License-Expression field section, outputting an error or warning as specified.
-When generating the core metadata, tools MUST perform case normalization.
+Build tools SHOULD validate and perform case normalization of the expression as described in the Add License-Expression field section, outputting an error or warning as specified.

 Add license-files key